inSileco/inSileco.github.io/content/post/markdownEverywhere/index.markdown

 [Less](http://lesscss.org/) and [Sass](https://sass-lang.com/) are two other
 good examples.
-They both are dynamic preprocessors style sheet language: the user write in Less and Sass and those files are compiled into CSS (Cascading Style Sheets).
+They both are dynamic preprocessors style sheet language: the user codes in Less and Sass and those files are compiled into CSS (Cascading Style Sheets).
 In the case of CSS an obvious benefit from using Less or Sass is the possibility of using variables (does not exist in CSS).